openstax/open-search/README.md

 ## Dependencies

-This app proxies Elasticsearch and is intended to be deployed to AWS, where it uses DynamoDB and SQS.
+This app proxies OpenSearch and is intended to be deployed to AWS, where it uses DynamoDB and SQS.
 It indexes OpenStax book and exercise content.

 ## Configuration